siddolo/lamp-tools/README.md

 backup.sh
 =========

-Simple vhost & databases backup script
+Simple vhost & databases backup script (local + aws s3)

 You may want to schedule this task by adding a cron like this: